facebook/docusaurus/website-1.x/blog/2018-09-11-Towards-Docusaurus-2.md

 It all started with this [RFC issue](https://github.com/facebook/Docusaurus/issues/789) opened by [Yangshun](https://github.com/yangshun) towards the end of June 2018.

-<blockquote class="embedly-card"><h4><a href="https://github.com/facebook/Docusaurus/issues/789">[RFC] Docusaurus v2 · Issue #789 · facebook/Docusaurus</a></h4><p>These are some of the problems I'm seeing in Docusaurus now and also how we can address them in v2.
+<blockquote><h4><a href="https://github.com/facebook/Docusaurus/issues/789">[RFC] Docusaurus v2 · Issue #789 · facebook/Docusaurus</a></h4><p>These are some of the problems I'm seeing in Docusaurus now and also how we can address them in v2.
 A number of the ideas here were inspired by VuePress and other static site generators.
 In the current static site generators ecosystem, t...</p></blockquote>

 Most of the suggested improvements are mentioned in the issue; I will provide details on some of issues in Docusaurus 1 and how we are going to address them in Docusaurus 2.